Home Care FAQ

-Unlike other home care agencies, JFCS East Bay’s geriatric social workers provide an extra level of oversight and advocacy, identifying issues and making recommendations for care in a timely manner.
+Unlike other home care agencies, JFCS East Bay’s geriatric social workers provide an extra level of oversight and advocacy, identifying issues, doing home visits, and making recommendations for care in a timely manner.
 This is included as part of your home care services at no extra charge.
 As a JFCS East Bay home care client, you also have access to friendly visitor volunteers through our agency.

 Are caregivers screened?

-All caregivers are screened, insured, bonded, and hired by 24Hr HomeCare, our home care vendor.
+All caregivers are screened, insured, bonded, and hired by our home care vendor.
 All caregivers are registered with the state of California.

 Do caregivers receive specialized training?

 All caregivers attend a mandatory four-hour orientation training session that includes a review of company policies and procedures.
 Caregivers receive initial and ongoing training on person-centered care, communication with clients and the office, privacy regulations, identifying signs and symptoms to recognize changes in condition, and reading and executing a plan of care.
 In addition, every caregiver is educated on incontinence care, protective undergarment changing, emergency preparedness, cleanliness, universal precautions, and hands-on transferring.
-Ongoing training is offered on Alzheimer’s Disease, hospice care, cancer, diabetes, injury and fall precaution, nutrition, catheter care, and pain management.
+Ongoing training is offered on Alzheimer’s disease, hospice care, cancer, diabetes, injury and fall precaution, nutrition, catheter care, and pain management.

 Do caregivers receive training in Jewish cultural and religious issues?

-JFCS East Bay works closely with 24Hr HomeCare to train caregivers on Jewish cultural and religious issues.
+JFCS East Bay works closely with our home care provider to train caregivers on Jewish cultural and religious issues.
 For clients who keep kosher, caregivers are instructed in the basics of kosher dietary guidelines.

 Is home care just for seniors?